rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/projects/grav_cms/index.md

 ### Deploying the project

-To deploy the project, follow the generic [project deployment instructions](/rollyourown/tech_projects/how_to_deploy/), using the [project's github mirror repository](https://github.com/rollyourown-xyz/ryo-grav-cms/)
+To deploy the project, follow the generic [project deployment instructions](/rollyourown/single_server_projects/how_to_deploy/), using the project's github mirror repository at [https://github.com/rollyourown-xyz/ryo-grav-cms/](https://github.com/rollyourown-xyz/ryo-grav-cms/).

 ### After deployment